Whistleblower False Claims Act Retaliation Defense Attorneys

 - Knowingly using (or causing to be used) a false record or statement to conceal, avoid, or decrease an obligation to pay money or transmit property to the Federal Government.

-What Does the Whistleblower Have to Prove in a False Claims Act Retaliation Case?
+What Does the Whistleblower Have to Prove in a False Claims Act Violations Qui Tam Retaliation Case?

-When defending against a Whistleblower False Claims Act retaliation case, be mindful that the employee only has to prove that you, the employer retaliated against the employee, another contractor, or other agent in violation of 31 USC 3730(h).
+When defending against a Whistleblower False Claims Act retaliation or FCA whistleblowing case be mindful that the employee only has to prove that you, the employer retaliated against the employee, another contractor, or other agent in violation of 31 USC 3730(h).
 The whistleblower must show that: (1) she engaged in protected activity; and (2) that she was discriminated against because of her protected activity.

 The statute of limitations for a Qui Tam Whistleblower is either (a) six years from when the fraud is committed, or 2) three years after the United States knows or should know about the material facts, but not more than 10 years after the violation.

 Therefore, in any situation, the FCA statute of limitations should not be more than 10 years.
-Under 31 USC Subsection 3731(b)(2), the feds can bring an FCA action within up to 10 years of an FCA violation, provided that the lawsuit is filed within three years of the date that “the official of the United States charged with the responsibility to act in the circumstances” knew or reasonably should have known of the facts material to the right of action.
+Under 31 USC Subsection 3731(b)(2), the feds can bring an FCA action within up to 10 years of False Claims Act violations, provided that the lawsuit is filed within three years of the date that “the official of the United States charged with the responsibility to act in the circumstances” knew or reasonably should have known of the facts material to the right of action.

 The Whistleblower False Claims Act retaliation statute of limitations is three years.
 Contractors should be also aware that there is a first-to-file-rule where only the first whistleblower to file has access to recoup the 15-30% share allowed under the False Claims Act.
 Therefore, companies should immediately seek consultation from government contractor defense counsel that also focuses on False Claims Act defense.

 Can the employer have other reasons to terminate or act besides the whistleblower activity?
-In a Whistleblower retaliation case, retaliation occurs when federal courts require relator to prove that “but for” the fraud reporting or “protected activity” he or she would not have been fired.
-These are all factual reasons where our False Claims Act whistleblower retaliation defense attorneys can help.
+In a Whistleblower Qui Tam retaliation case, retaliation occurs when federal courts require relator to prove that “but for” the fraud reporting or “protected activity” he or she would not have been fired.
+These are all factual reasons where our whistleblower False Claims Act retaliation Attorneys can help.
+See information and tips for responding to False CLaims Act Civil civil investigative demands.

 How long does the relator have to file claim with the DOL?
 The whistleblower has just 180 days from the retaliatory act to file their claim with the Department of Labor.
 This can be a defense for whistleblower retaliation claims.